Crowell & Moring

 |Lawyers sitting as arbitrator||1|

-Crowell & Moring’s international arbitration practice was established in 2005 as an offshoot of its Washington, DC-based litigation practice.
-The group really took off in 2007 with the hire of a ready-made team from Fulbright & Jaworski, including Arif Hyder Ali, who became practice chair.
-It rapidly took on some weighty ICSID and commercial matters.
+Crowell & Moring was founded in 1979 by a group of more than 50 lawyers who broke away from Jones Day.
+Its international arbitration practice was established in 2005 as an offshoot of its litigation practice.
+The group really took off two years later with the hire of a ready-made team from Fulbright & Jaworski, including Arif Hyder Ali, who became practice chair.
+It rapidly took on some weighty ICSID and commercial matters and earned its first appearance in the GAR 100 in 2008.

 Most of the international arbitration team is based in Washington, DC, with others in New York and London.